onico100/perk-point/README.md

 ### **Supplier Side**

 - **Manage Benefits**:

   - **Add**: Easily add new benefits to the company's inventory.
   - **Update**: Modify existing benefits.
   - **Delete**: Remove benefits that are no longer offered.
   - **Upload Benefits via Excel**:
   - Suppliers can bulk upload benefits using an Excel file, making it easier to manage large inventories.

+- **Track Benefit Views:**
+  Suppliers can monitor how many users have viewed each benefit.
+This allows suppliers to analyze user interest and adjust their offerings accordingly.
+  The supplier dashboard provides a real-time count of views for each benefit.

 ### **Club Integration**